 The MCAT is a computer-based standardized test to get admitted into medical schools in Canada and the United States.
 For over 90 years, about 35,000 students write and prepare for the MCAT every year, and only a tiny fraction get their desired admission.

 MCAT takes place in different computer centers across the country.
 You can go to the official website of AAMC to check for the center closest to you.
 However, before you get to that stage, there are some things you should know.
 We have highlighted some of them for you here.

 Before taking the MCAT, know the best time to register, the subjects you will be writing, the duration of the exam, and any other thing you deem necessary.

 Registration Dates and Time

-The MCAT is administered 14 times a year, and registration always opens intermittently.
-As you plan to take the test, research which dates are available and how they work for you.
+The MCAT is administered 14 times a year, and registration always opens intermittently as you plan to take the test; research which dates are available and how they work.
 Before you pick a date, remember that the results are released after about 30 days.
 Therefore, if the school you plan to apply for has their application closing soon, you may want to pick an exam date early enough.

 However, you may not get the date you want.
-Thousands of students write the MCAT annually, which causes gridlock in the administration of the exam.
+Thousands of students write the MCAT annually, which causes gridlock in the exam administration.
 Thus, exam dates are fixed on a first-come, first-serve basis.

 The Duration of the Exam